fridiculous/django-estimators/README.rst

 Django-Estimators helps persist and track machine learning models (aka estimators) and datasets.

 This library provides a series of proxy objects that wrap common python machine learning objects and dataset objects.
-As a result, this library can be used to version, track progress and deploy models.
-It's highly extensible and can be used with almost any python object (scikit-learn, numpy arrays, modules, methods).
+This library versions, track progress and deploy models.
+It's highly extensible and can be used with most any python object (scikit-learn, numpy arrays, modules, methods).

 This repo utilizes django as an ORM.
 If you'd like to work outside of django, try the sqlalchemy-based `estimators <https://github.com/fridiculous/estimators.git>`_ library instead.